 This exemplary initiative was awarded for ‘Best Expression of Place Brand Identity’ at the 2016 City Nation Place Forum in London, UK.

-- The problem which led to the award-winning place brand strategy;
+- The problem that led to the award-winning place brand strategy;

 - The traditional solution to city branding, and why it often fails;